maurosoria/dirsearch/README.md

 --------
 Dirsearch is a mature command-line tool designed to brute force directories and files in webservers.

 With 6 years of growth, dirsearch now has become the top web content scanner.
-As a feature-rich tool, dirsearch gives the user the opportunity to perform a complex web content discovering, with many vectors for the wordlist, high accuracy, impressive performance, advanced connection/request settings, modern brute-force techniques and nice output.
+As a feature-rich tool, dirsearch gives users the opportunity to perform a complex web content discovering, with many vectors for the wordlist, high accuracy, impressive performance, advanced connection/request settings, modern brute-force techniques and nice output.

-Although there are now many awesome fuzzers like [wfuzz](https://github.com/xmendez/wfuzz), [gobuster](https://github.com/OJ/gobuster) or [ffuf](https://github.com/ffuf/ffuf), dirsearch is still showing it's own unique in features and detections when doing web content brute-force.
-Instead of supporting parameters fuzzing like in *ffuf* or *wfuzz*, dirsearch is keeping it as a traditional web path brute forcer.
-This allows dirsearch to focus on the accuracy of the output and support more features for its specific purpose.
+Although there are now many other fuzzers like [wfuzz](https://github.com/xmendez/wfuzz), [gobuster](https://github.com/OJ/gobuster) or [ffuf](https://github.com/ffuf/ffuf), dirsearch is still showing it's own unique in features and detections when doing web content brute-force.
+Instead of supporting parameters fuzzing like in *ffuf* or *wfuzz*, dirsearch keeps it as a traditional web path brute forcer, to much more focus on the specific purpose.

 Installation & Usage